ntampouratzis/RED-SEA/cgem5/README.md

 TotalNodes | --TotalNodes=2 | The total number of cgem5 Systems
 mcpat-xml | --mcpat-xml=ARM_AtomicSimpleCPU_template.xml | Specifies the McPAT xml Processor Description File

-## Compiling and executing cgem5

-Please read the [README](README) file.

-## Using cgem5 in the context of the COSSIM simulation framework

-Please refer to [COSSIM _framework](https://github.com/H2020-COSSIM/COSSIM_framework) repository for all required instructions.

 ## Licensing

 Refer to the [LICENSE](LICENSE) and [COPYING](COPYING) files included.
 Individual license may be present in different files in the source codes.